Biomedical Laboratory & Clinical Sciences

 GMS BT 280: Computing for the Lab

-Prereq: MET CS 101 Computers and Their Applications.
-This course focuses on the development of computer skills essential to jobs in a modern-day laboratory or clinical research setting.
+This course focuses on the development of computer skills essential to modern-day laboratory or clinical researchers.
 Statistical analysis tools and data presentation techniques are explored using Microsoft Excel, while Microsoft Access is employed for data integration, organization and storage through the development of databases.
-Microsoft PowerPoint is used for presentations and Microsoft Project Manager is introduced to prepare students for project management functions.
-Students survey existing bioinformatics databases and tools and examine how to integrate external data sources into their own research.
+Microsoft PowerPoint is introduced for clinical research presentations and Microsoft Project Manager is introduced to prepare students for clinical research project management.
+Students survey existing bioinformatics databases and tools, and examine how to integrate external data sources into their own research.
 A brief introduction to current trends in computational genomics is also discussed.

 GMS BT 305: Introductory Biochemistry